FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-08-17-using-useclass-usefactory-usevalue-useexisting-with-treeshakable-providers-in-angular.md

 whuuuut??
 ```

 So this works, too.
-Instead of the `TestService` we are passing a simple object and to not let our app.component crash we give it a function called `sayHello` which gets called instead of the function of our `TestService`.
+Instead of the `TestService` we are passing an object and to not let our app.component crash we give it a function called `sayHello` which gets called instead of the function of our `TestService`.

 Last but not least let us take a look into `useExisting`